caozhichongchong/traits_finder/README.md

 https://pypi.org/project/traits_finder

+## What do you need to prepare
+1. your reference database (-db your.db), protein sequences (-dbf 1) or dna sequences (-dbf 2)
+2. a mapping file of functions to each reference sequence (sequence	function)
+3. all genomes/metagenomes in a folder (-i your.input.folder)
+4. suffix or file extension of your genomes/metagenomes, such as .fasta or .fastq (-fa your.input.genome/metagenome.format)
+5. programs to run: blast for similarity search (-s 1 )or hmm for domain search (-s 2)
+6. optional programs to speedup! diamond, hs-blastn, usearch
+7. optional programs to look at sequence variants! bwa

 ## How to use it
 ### Search traits: boring and slow...
 1. search protein reference sequences in genomes by similarity search\